-All switch models shown in Table 20 are supported in the HP StorageWorks SAN provided that the same firmware versions and switch settings are utilized for all models with the exception of the ED-5000.
+All switch models shown in Table 20 are supported in the HP StorageWorks SAN provided that the same firmware versions and switch settings are utilized for all models with the exception of the ED-5000 and the Edge Switch 2/12.
 The ED-5000 utilizes a unique firmware version, this version is compatible with the other switch model versions.
 The default switch settings for this family of switches from pre-merger HP and pre-merger Compaq are the same.